WageCalculator

 This page starts in hourly mode so you can enter a before-tax hourly rate and immediately convert it into annual salary.
 It also shows weekly, fortnightly, and monthly salary equivalents, which makes it useful when comparing casual roles, contractor rates, and permanent salary offers.

-The default assumption is a 38 hour Australian work week, but you can change the hours per week to match your roster, contract, or expected billable hours.
+The default assumption is a 37.5 hour work week, but you can change the hours per week to match your roster, contract, or expected billable hours.
 Once the annual gross amount is calculated, the tool also estimates tax, super, and take-home pay using current Australian rules.

 Common use cases